AnyLog-co/documentation/deployments/Docker/query_node.md

 # Query Node
-A node that coordinates the query process
+A node that coordinates the query process.
+This node is ideal for communicating with [North Bound](../../northbound%20connectors) connectors, as heavy in terms of I/O against other nodes, unless requested by a user or application.

 To understand the steps taken to deploy a query node, please review the [deployment process](query_node_deployment_process.md).